psych-214-fall-2016/project-red/report/report.md

 (figures/sub-10206.png)

 ![landmarks]
+(figures/sub-10225.png)

+One of the hypotheses we made after visual inspection is that is it likely that there is a clear link from the skull stripping process to 'drift' in the landmarks from where we expected them to be.
+In the three following subjects (sub-10217, sub-10171, sub-10189)2, we see a clear drift of all of the landmarks, which we believe comes from the skull stripping process clipping off parts of the brain.

+![landmarks]
 (figures/sub-10217.png)

 ![landmarks]
-(figures/sub-10225.png)

-Conclusion?
+(figures/sub-10171.png)

+![landmarks]
+(figures/sub-10189.png)

+Looking at these landmarks gave us something concrete to compare, which we may not have noticed otherwise.
+It is clear that one of the main drivers of this registration procedure is the outside of the brain, so in the future we will be very careful about the initial skull-stripping steps.
+In our case, this error is so large that any problems in registration due to actual brain differences are too subtle to pick up.
+However, we think this landmarks-based approach could still be very informative for these small differences after the skull-stripping issues are addressed.

 ### How do our results compare to a similar registration procedure in the dipy package?

-There are two approaches we took to assessing the quality of registration.
-The problem of what is a good registration is a very deep one which we barely scratch the surface of here.

-Originally we took an approach of comparing the results of our registration's output to the approach of the dipy package, inspired by their approach here (URL GOES HERE).

-However, comparing to dipy only delays the question of what a good registration is objectively, beyond a relative comparison to another body of work.
-Inspired by PAPER NAME FROM JB HERE, we became interested in identifying specific anatomical landmarks on both the template itself, as well as T1 images sampled into MNI space, to see how these landmarks do or don't line up after registration.

-In the images below, you can see green dots for where we found landmarks on the template itself, and red for where the landmarks appeared on individual subject data post-registration.

-One of the hypotheses we made after visual inspection is that is it likely that there is a clear link from the skull stripping process to 'drift' in the landmarks from where we expected them to be.
-In the two following subjects, NUMBER1 and NUMBER2, we see a clear drift of the NAME LANDMARKS, which we believe comes from the skull stripping process clipping off parts of the brain.